Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 What about persons working for the business under contract?

 - Contractors and subcontractors who are other businesses, (i.e. have their own ABN and are paid on a fee for service or commission only basis), should not be counted in Employment.

 - If the business paid another business for contract staff, and those persons were on the payroll of the other business, they should not be counted in Employment.

-- Persons employed on a fixed-term contract, e.g. temporary staff, should be included in Other employees, only if they were paid through the payroll in the last pay period of June 2017 and Pay As You Go (PAYG) tax was deducted for them.
+- Persons employed on a fixed-term contract, e.g. temporary staff, should be included in Other employees, ONLY if they were paid through the payroll in the last pay period ending in June 2019 AND Pay As You Go (PAYG) tax was deducted for them.